 Likewise, by \cref{theorem:PSPACE-harness}, \cref{theorem:minimisation-GFM}, and \cref{theorem:QGFM-GFM-equivalence}, we have:

-\begin{corollary} The problem of whether or not a given NBW is QGFM is {\sf PSPACE}-hard.
+\begin{cor} The problem of whether or not a given NBW is QGFM is {\sf PSPACE}-hard.
 Given a QGFM NBW and a bound $k$, the problem whether there is a language equivalent QGFM NBW with at most $k$ states is {\sf PSPACE}-hard.
-It is {\sf PSPACE}-hard even for (fixed) $k = 2$. \end{corollary}
+It is {\sf PSPACE}-hard even for (fixed) $k = 2$. \end{cor}